 1. Ideal Kauai Vacation is 7-10 Days

-If you really want to get the full Kauai vacation experience, you’re going to want to stay at least a week.
+If you really want to get the full Kauai vacation experience, you will want to stay at least a week.

 That way, you’ll have time to drive up to the North Shore, explore the East Shore, and hang out on the South Shore.

-You’ll be able to do a handful of tours and excursions, eat at a lot of tasty restaurants and food trucks, plus leave enough room to have some beach days and time to relax by the pool.
+You’ll be able to do a handful of tours and excursions, eat at a lot of tasty restaurants and food trucks, plus leave enough room for some beach days and time to relax by the pool.

-The island of Kauai has a laid back vibe and you’ll want to be able to soak it all in without rushing yourself.
+The island of Kauai has a laid-back vibe, and you’ll want to soak it all in without rushing.
+It will make your vacation in Kauai much more memorable, too!

 Find out what to pack for Kauai!